What’s Wrong With Fast Fashion?

 - Chemicals used in the production of fabrics like cotton also degrade the soil.

 - Wood-based fibres, like rayon and viscose, cause mass deforestation.

 - Thousands of hectares of endangered and ancient rainforests are felled every year.
 They are replaced by plantations of trees used to make wood-based fabrics.

-- This harms indiginous communities as well as the earth.
+- This harms indigenous communities as well as the Earth.